Rdrgzfermin/Rdrgzfermin/README.md

 - 🌱 I’m currently learning **New coding Languages**

-- gamer in my free time
+- Gamer in my free time

-- coding is something i like working on finding problems or making new ones :P
+- Coding is something i like working on finding problems or making new ones :P

 - like to learn

-- i can work in consert with my pers or alone
+- I can work in consert with my pers or alone

 - 📫 How to reach me **rdrgzfermin@gmail.com**